Enoch: Influence in Christianity

-In Mormonism
+Latter Day Saint theology

-Among the Latter Day Saint movement and particularly in the Church of Jesus Christ of Latter-day Saints, Enoch is viewed as having founded an exceptionally righteous city, named Zion, in the midst of an otherwise wicked world.
+Among the Latter Day Saint movement and particularly in The Church of Jesus Christ of Latter-day Saints (LDS Church), Enoch is viewed as having founded an exceptionally righteous city, named Zion, in the midst of an otherwise wicked world.
 This view is encountered in the standard works, the Pearl of Great Price and the Doctrine and Covenants, which states that not only Enoch, but the entire peoples of the city of Zion, were taken off this earth without death, because of their piety.
 (Zion is defined as "the pure in heart" and this city of Zion will return to the earth at the Second Coming of Jesus.)
 The Doctrine and Covenants further states that Enoch prophesied that one of his descendants, Noah, and his family, would survive a Great Flood and thus carry on the human race and preserve the Scripture.
 The Book of Moses in the Pearl of Great Price includes chapters that give an account of Enoch's preaching, visions, and conversations with God.
 They provide details concerning the wars, violence and natural disasters in Enoch's day, but also reference the miracles performed by Enoch.

 The Book of Moses is itself an excerpt from Joseph Smith's translation of the Bible, which is published in full, complete with these chapters concerning Enoch, by Community of Christ, in the Joseph Smith Translation of the Bible, where it appears as part of the Book of Genesis.
 D&C 104:24 (CofC) / (LDS) states that Adam ordained Enoch to the higher priesthood (now called the priesthood of Melchizedek, after the great king and high priest) at age 25, that he was 65 when Adam blessed him, and that he lived for an additional 365 years until he and his city were blessed, making Enoch 430 years old at the time that "he was not, for God took him" (Genesis 5:24).

 Additionally in LDS theology, Enoch is implied to be the scribe who recorded Adam's blessings and prophecies at Adam-ondi-Ahman, as recorded in D&C (LDS) / D&C 104:29b (CofC).

-Other religions

 In Islam

 Most Muslims identify Enoch as the Qur'anic prophet Idris.
 However, some etymological research suggests that the Greek version of the name Ezra (Esdras) is a more plausible origin for the name Idris.

 Aside from Enoch and Ezra, Idris is also frequently identified as Hermes Trismegistus.
 This Hermetic identification of Idris isn't necessarily exclusive to his identification as a Biblical figure.
 While there is some dispute over whether or not Idris was Hermes Trismegistus, those who interpret Idris as Hermes Trismegistus also generally agree he was a Biblical prophet.